mutebg/WorkerStore/README.md

 1kb state container running inside WebWorker.
 A similar idea to Redux, besides the action-reducers run inside WebWorker.
 To do that, dispatch sends only the name of the actions and payload.
-That is the easiest way to achieve communication between the worker and main thread.

 ## Installation